 (b) Pursuing scholarship courageously and creatively;

-(c) Making decisions in a just and compassionate way;
+(c) Making decisions in a just way;

 (e) Generating a community of trust, respecting the dignity of others and fostering equality of opportunity, and

 (f) Avoiding actions that may be harmful to others.

 Nan Tien Institute is committed to helping our researchers understand and meet the ethical obligations associated with human research.

 1.1 All human research carried out by staff members and students at the Nan Tien Institute must be submitted for consideration of the ethics associated with it.
 The Institute’s Code of Conduct sets out the general standards and ethical conduct expected of those who work and study at the institute.
 All human research conducted at NTI is assessed by an ethical review panel for its ethical acceptability and for its compliance with the regulatory requirements of:

 1.1.1 The Australian Code for the Responsible Conduct of Research (2018) guides institutions and researchers in responsible research practice and promotes integrity in research.

 1.1.2 The NHMRC National Statement on Ethical Conduct in Human Research 2007 (updated 2018) sets out the national standards of ethical conduct for research involving humans and should be used by researchers when developing their projects.

 1.2 The essential values that guide ethical research are the values of respect for human beings.
 Research merit and integrity, justice and beneficence guide the design and conduct of human research and help shape a relationship of trust, mutual responsibility and ethical equality between researchers and research participants.\